openharmony/third_party_llvm-project/llvm-build/README.md

     compiler-rt
     libcxx
 --enable-check-abi      # Check libc++_shared.so ABI.
 If the ABI was changed then interrupt a build process and report an error.
---separate-libs         # Separate the cross compilation library (compiler-rt and libcxx) in Linux.
 ```
 </br>